amadywr/usepopcorn/README.md

 - Movie data is provided by the [OMDB API](https://www.omdbapi.com/).

-Enjoy discovering and rating movies with usePopcorn! 🎥✨
+Enjoy discovering and rating movies with usePopcorn!. 🎥✨